 She deceived me.
 Like the distance between the earth and the moon and the moon and the stars, she was deceptive.
 I have memories of her, but the memories are only fluid; it’s the dreams that are concrete.

 You say, That’s backwards though, isn’t it?
 Aren’t dreams meant to be the more elusive of the two?

 My dreams?
 They’re like a bridge that spans over everything else in my cityscape, casting an unremitting shadow, while leaving me wondering just where exactly it is they connect to.
-A bridge you’ve seen a thousand times from beneath but have never stepped foot on either side.
+A bridge you’ve seen a thousand times from underneath but have never stepped foot on either side.
 One side always being the end, I suppose, while the other will always be the beginning.
 It doesn’t matter which direction you face; the two are always there.
-One cannot exist without the other: a symbiotic relationship; like cheese and pepperoni or her and me.
+One cannot exist without the other: a symbiotic relationship.
+Beginning and end.
+Cheese and pepperoni.
+Her and me.